-3 credits, Summer term, Professor TBD
+3 credits, term and faculty varies

-HPH 534 Spatial Analysis: Health Applications
+Spatial Analysis: Health Applications HPH 534

 This course is an intermediate level graduate course in the application of spatial methods for analyzing environmental exposure and disease data.
-Students with backgrounds in epidemiology, public health. environmental community biostatistics, health, biology, psychology, marine and atmospheric sciences, geosciences, demography, and geography are particularly encouraged to participate.
+Students with backgrounds in epidemiology, public health, environmental community biology, biostatistics. health. sociology, psychology, marine and atmospheric sciences, geosciences, demography, and geography are particularly encouraged to participate.
 Although the course will focus on examples related to human health, graduate students in other disciplines will find the course useful for specific and appropriately defined research purposes.
 Techniques for spatially analyzing point patterns and aggregated data in polygons will be introduced, including autocorrelation, clustering analysis, geostatistical smoothing, and approaches for spatial regression.
 Consideration of space-time variability will also be covered.
-This course includes theoretical elements so that the student will learn to appreciate strengths and weaknesses different spatial approaches.
+This course includes theoretical elements so that the student will learn to appreciate strengths and weaknesses of different spatial approaches.
 NOTE: Students need a foundational knowledge of Geographic Information Systems (GIS) software.
-This requirement can be met by completing SBC 313: GIS Design and Application (if available), by completing other Introduction to GIS courses at Stony Brook or elsewhere, or by self-teaching using the following book: Getting to Know ArcGIS Desktop by Tim Ormsby, Eileen Napoleon, and Robert Burke.
+This requirement can be met by completing GSS 313: GIS Design and Application I and GSS 314: GIS Laboratory (if available), by completing other Introduction to GIS courses at Stony Brook or elsewhere, or by self-teaching using the following book: Getting to Know ArcGIS Desktop by Tim Ormsby, Eileen Napoleon, and Robert Burke.
 Prerequisite: Course in GIS or equivalent, as determined by consent from the instructor.

-3 credits, term varies, Professor J. Meliker
+3 credits, Spring term, Professor J. Meliker